-Rooftop Solar Solar + Patton The la reser for the the r and we have we w ve for residential he expected grow region. one examp nulti-family design vant 1 area rth of ole is n. s s didnt put that one there because to me the grid is the battery, i am interested in what PSE is able to roll out for batteries and now that could help the customer or community to have this battery as the offset generation.
-I could se getting there but not right now.
-It would be interesting to see opportunities for Issues that potential arise from having big batteries in residential homes and communities.
+Rooftop Solar Salar Battan reser for t the r and we have we w ve for residential he expected grow region. one examp nulti-family design area th oi ole is s f Solar + Battery i didn't put that one there bacuses to m grid is the battery.
+I am interested in w PSE is able to roll out for batteries and that could help the customer or comm to have this battery as the offset gener: i could see getting there but not right in would be interesting to see opportunities community solar. /hat how unity ation. ow. it Issues that potential arise from having big batteries in residential homes and communities.
 Excited about all of them but cautious optimism for each as well.
 Cost will be an issue, we've been looking at opportunities, but the barrier is the meters on reservation, because we are so rural, we don't expect to have meters upgraded until later this year for 15-minute increments.
 It would be exciting to see those numbers.
 Community Solar